muhammedogz/FCC-Responsive-Web-Design/readme.md

 # FreeCodeCamp Responsive Web Design Projects

-For more info about [course and projects](https://www.freecodecamp.org/learn/responsive-web-design).
+For more info about the [course and projects](https://www.freecodecamp.org/learn/responsive-web-design).

 ## Tribute-Page